Standaa/cryptolith/README.md

 Cryptolith explores this abstract frontier between the physical and digital representations of a collectible, by creating a global monument made of a series of [Megaliths](https://en.wikipedia.org/wiki/Megalith) (stones of various shapes which originated Celtic culture).
-This monument is also an ode to decentralisation, as Megaliths are almost always part of a group.
+This monument is also an ode to decentralisation, as Megaliths are often part of a group.

 ### Why ?